submarine0418/dehaze_camera_rop/README.md

-#this is a dcp camera on raspberry pi, tou can control the omega and patches by joystick through a arduino
+# This is a dcp camera on raspberry pi.
+# You can control the omega and patches size by joystick through a Arduino Uno R3